zicoz18/local-subnet-development-tutorial/README.md

 > Do not worry, when you stop running the subnet it will save the state of the subnet and when it starts again it will continue from that state.

-To start running the subnet, run:
+To start running the subnet, you could run:

 ```
 avalanche network start